 The City of Madison employs over 2700 permanent employees.
 As one of the largest employers in the city, the City of Madison strives to offer its employees a competitive salary and benefits package.
-The purpose of this handbook is to provide a one-stop reference for the many varied benefits the City offers.
+This handbook applies to employees in Compensation Group 23 including those in the Madison City Attorneys Association.
+The purpose of this handbook is to provide a one-stop reference for the many varied benefits the City offers, and to document any benefits and working conditions that are specific to Compensation Group 23.
 By putting this information in one place, we hope to create an easy resource for employees who have questions about what benefits are available.
 In addition, this handbook provides a mechanism for employees who have disputes over terms and conditions of employment to file a grievance.
 This handbook will be updated periodically to reflect changes to the compensation and/or benefits offered by the City.
-The handbook is posted on EmployeeNet and the Human Resources website (www.cityofmadison./hr) and any revisions or updates will be reflected on these websites at the appropriate time.
-Hopefully, this handbook is useful, but if employees continue to have questions about their benefits, please call the City Human Resources Department at 266-4615.
+The handbook is posted on EmployeeNet in the Human Resources section and any revisions or updates will be reflected on these websites at the appropriate time.
+Employees with questions about their benefits, please call the City Human Resources Department at 608-266-4615.